Pentecost Vigil

 For all who are ill: that the Spirit will heal all who are suffering, restore them to their loved ones, and give strength to all who care for them.

-For Peace: that God will curtail the violence, protect the innocent, and open dialogue between opposing groups, particularly in the Holy Land and Ukraine.
+For Peace: that God will curtail the violence, protect the innocent, and open dialogue between opposing groups, particularly in the Holy Land, Ukraine and the Middle East.

 God of majesty and glory, you bring us to the day that crowns our joyful Easter feast.
 Open for us the fountain of living waters promised to the faithful, that the outpouring of the Spirit may reveal Christ’s glory and enlighten all who wait in hope for the glorious day of redemption.
 We ask this through Jesus Christ, the resurrection and the life, who lives and reigns with you in the unity of the Holy Spirit, God for ever and ever.
 Amen.
 (ICEL; 1998)